Frequently Asked Questions

 |Q: How do I become licensed in Oregon? |

 A: Oregon requires 500 hours of education to be broken down into 200 hours of health sciences and must include Anatomy and Physiology, Kinesiology and Pathology and the remaining 300 hours must be comprised of Massage Theory and Practical Application, Clinical Practice, Business Development, Sanitation, Communication, and Ethics.
 As of January 1, 2012 Hydrotherapy is no longer required, but may be included as part of the 300 hours.
-If you meet the educational requirements, you would need to take the Oregon Practical Exam and either the NCBTMB exam or the Federation of State MBlex exam.
+If you meet the educational requirements, you would need to take the Oregon Practical Exam and either the NCBTMB exam or the Federation of State MBlex exam or the Certification Board for Structural integration CESI exam.
 If you have already passed either of these written exams, a photocopy of your results will satisfy that requirement.

 You can obtain your education through as many schools as you wish, as long as you are taking certified classes.